milgra/termite-archive/README.md

 ### Steam Store Setup

-There are multiple ways to implement donations in steam and I chose the Steam Inventory Service because it's simplicity.
-To enable the item store, go to your game's SteamWorks admin, Community tab -> Inventory Service.
+There are multiple ways to implement donations in steam and I chose the Steam Inventory Service because of it's simplicity.
+To enable it, go to your game's SteamWorks admin, Community tab -> Inventory Service.
 Enable inventroy service with the checkbox and at the Item Definitons part upload your item definiton file.
 For Termite it is projects/steam/termite_items.json .
 After this you are able to reach/buy your items from the game through the SteamWorks API.

 ### App Store Setup